woodpeck/postpass/README.md

         WHERE amenity='fast_food'
         AND way && st_setsrid(st_makebox2d(st_makepoint(8.34,48.97),st_makepoint(8.46,49.03)), 4326)"

+Large queries can be saved in a separate file.
+Use curl's `@filename` option to read that file.
+Here the conents of the file `query.sql` will be read.

+    curl -g https://postpass.geofabrik.de/api/0.2/interpreter --data-urlencode "data@query.sql"

 ### LLM

 This prompt helps to generate good results with LLMs like ChatGPT.